sittercity/sittercity.github.io/_posts/2015-03-23-design-patterns-part-2.markdown

 {% endhighlight %}

-Despite the fact that creating a user involves a context class, our repository, out entity, the User model, and the mailer class, our controller only need to know two things.
+Despite the fact that creating a user involves a context class, our repository, our entity, the User model, and the mailer class, our controller only need to know two things.
 First, it needs to know that the UserFactory has a class method named "create\_user" and second, it needs to know that the context for creating user has one public method named “call,” which accepts three arguments (last\_name, first\_name, and email).
 The controller can be blissfully unaware of everything beyond those two things.